-What should have been a routine trip to the dentist, turned out to be much more.
-I have written journals about my on-going problems around Cerebral Palsy, including reflux which I have had since the age of 28, brought about by being premature, a twin and child birth.
-Having Cerebral Palsy doesn’t help.
+What should have been a routine trip to the dentist, turned out to be so much more.
+I have written journals about my on-going problems around cerebral palsy, including reflux which I have had since the age of 28, brought about by being premature, a twin and so I’m told, child birth.

-I believe I have Gastro-oesophageal Reflux disease, which affects the muscle connecting the Oesophagus to the stomach.
-When the Oesophageal sphincter is weak, it allows food and stomach acid to flow back up into the Oesophagus.
-In someone with normal digestion, food passes into the stomach and then the stomach prevents the acid from passing back into the Oesophagus.
+Right now, I have gastro-oesophageal reflux, which affects the muscle connecting the oesophagus to the stomach.
+When the oesophageal sphincter is weak, it allows food and stomach acid to flow back up into the oesophagus.
+In someone with normal digestion, food passes into the stomach and then the stomach prevents the acid from passing back into the oesophagus.

 Can’t it be that I just want to know, so I know what I’m dealing with.
 Because I have struggled for so many years, it’s important I know and have that information to hand.
 It’s how I have to roll.